lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 ## Wrapping up

 This the end of this guide.
-You might want to take at look at [this series](http://adamcot.com/posts/2018/02/building-pelican-plugins-i/) that go through the development of a teaser image plugin next.
+You might want to take at look at [this series](http://adamcot.com/posts/2018/02/building-pelican-plugins-i/) that goes through the development of a teaser image plugin next.

 The best learning resource for Pelican modules definitely is the Pelican source code itself.
 It is totally readable and is always up to date.
 Reading other